idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 ``Maybe`` is one way of giving a type to an operation that may fail.
-For example, looking something up in a ``List`` (rather than a vector) may result in an out of bounds error:
+For example, looking something up in a ``List`` (rather than a vector) may result in an out-of-bounds error:

 .. code-block:: idris